ruprekhab/Loan-Eligibility/README.md

 - Analysis was conducted to **prevent biases** and ensure fairness in loan classification.

 ## About Dataset:
-A detailed breakdown of the dataset structure:
+A detailed breakdown of the dataset structure: <br>
 <img src="images/dataset_info.png" alt="Dataset Info" width="500"/>